ErdunE/promptlint/MVP_Development_Roadmap.md

 - **When confused:** Return to priority order
 - **When tempted to add features:** Check against anti-patterns
 - **Before starting new package:** Verify prerequisites are complete
+- **After completing milestones:** Update current focus areas

-**Remember:** MVP success is measured by delivering a working Chrome extension that provides real-time lint feedback for code generation prompts.
-Everything else is nice-to-have.
+**Remember:** MVP success is measured by delivering a working Chrome extension with template-based optimization that provides real-time lint feedback and faithful prompt restructuring for code generation tasks.
+Advanced AI features belong in Level 2+ implementations.